Books

 Locating clay deposits

-Like generations of potters that came before you, you won't have the luxury of shopping around online for ready-mix clay bodies in the wake of a potential doomsday playing out.
-By far, the simplest form of prospecting is to search the banks of lowland marshes and streams, at the bottom of lakes and ponds, and along creek and riverbank ledges where erosion has cut into the rock strata.
+By far, the simplest method of clay prospecting is to search the banks of lowland marshes and streams, at the bottom of lakes and ponds, and along creek and riverbank ledges where erosion has cut into the rock strata.

-Identifying dry clay is trickier.
+Identifying dry clay can be tricky.
 For one thing, primary clay deposits are far more limited in distribution than secondary clays used for stoneware and earthenware.
 When traveling in higher altitudes, check roadcuts for exposed rock and be ready to identify kaolin, which is colorless and sticks to your tongue.
 Another place to find raw, undisturbed clay is at sites of hydrothermal activity, like hot springs.
 You can look for deposits of fine-grained clay minerals in sedimentary rocks (like shale and mudstone), or metamorphic rocks like slate.
-Another place to find raw, undisturbed clay is at sites of hydrothermal activity, like hot springs.

-To expedite any searches, here are a few suggestions you have available now:
+To expedite your search for clay deposits, here are a few suggestions :

 Do a Google keyword search for mining operations and clay deposits in your area.